Aql Hashem: Biography

 Aql Hashem was a Maronite Christian born in 1952 at the small village of Debel in Southern Lebanon, close to the Israeli border.
 Hashem early decided on a military career and by the time the Lebanese Civil War broke out in 1975, he had reached the rank of Sergeant in the Lebanese Army.

 When the Lebanese Armed Forces structure collapsed in January 1976, he defected and joined then Major Saad Haddad's Army of Free Lebanon (AFL) faction in Marjayoun (later known as the Free Lebanese Army or FLA), which was widely seen as an Israeli proxy force.
-After Haddad's death in 1984, the FLA pwas reorganized as the SLA under the command of retired Lieutenant General Antoine Lahad.
+After Haddad's death in 1984, the FLA was reorganized as the SLA under the command of retired Lieutenant General Antoine Lahad.
 Two years later Hashem was promoted to Colonel and assumed command of the western sector of the security zone.
 Col. Hashem was also head of the SLA's Security Service, since he spoke fluent Hebrew and had excellent relations with the Israelis.

 Hashem was sentenced to death in absentia for treason by a Lebanese military court.
 He was widely considered a traitor in Lebanon because of his collaboration with Israel.
 This was especially true among the Muslim Shia majority population of Southern Lebanon.
 The resistance to the Israeli occupation, where the SLA was considered partners, increased in the 1990s.
 Hezbollah referred to SLA as Israel's "sandbags".

 Hashem was responsible for the day-to-day operations of the SLA and was set to replace Lahad as commander, who was going to retire.
 He had avoided many previous assassination attempts by Hezbollah fighters and was generally considered as "untouchable".